 The Flipped Classroom

 The flipped classroom is an approach that was pioneered nearly a decade ago.
 It’s a simple idea: take classroom lectures, and record them.
 Give students access to these videos to watch and study as homework.
 Then, use classroom time for questions, discussion, group activities, and practice.

 The benefits of the flipped classroom can be significant.
 It allows students to watch lectures at their own pace.
 Then, they can use class time to benefit maximally from group learning and teacher knowledge.
 The fantastic thing about videos (or rather, one of the many) is that they appeal to every type of learner.
 They include images for the visual types, sound for the auditory and can easily include text and interactivity as well as chapter markers and Q&A.

 The data has backed this up.
 San Jose State University found that when students learned via video lectures at home prior to class-room discussion (“the flipped classroom”) average scores rose by 10 to 11 points.
-Studies show that video lectures lead to better performance than in-person lectures.
+Studies from the ASEE Society show that video lectures lead to better performance than in-person lectures.
 That performance becomes even higher when online videos are interactive.

 In this way, the flipped classroom is an effective and increasingly popular student-centric approach to learning.
 To learn more about flipped classrooms, download our E-book here.

 Another common approach to eLearning video is the monetization approach.
 There are countless organizations, businesses, teachers, groups, and individuals using online video eLearning to make money.
 With the right video platform, it’s easy to monetize online video.
 Typically, people use one of three models:

 - Subscriptions: pay a regular fee for access to an updated library of content (think Netflix)